Medical Collections Under HIPAA

 Threats Against PHI Are Growing

-The Growing Cost of Data Breaches
+Medical Billing and the Growing Cost of Data Breaches

 Violations of HIPAA rules can result in massive fines and even imprisonment.
-Additionally, violating privacy-related state laws may result in class-action lawsuits.
+Additionally, violating privacy-related state laws on medical billing may result in class-action lawsuits.
 In the largest U.S. health data breach in history, insurer Anthem paid a record $16 million settlement in 2018 following the exposure of the PHI of nearly 79 million people.

 Breaches also affect patient confidence, organizational reputation and revenues.

-How Nordis Safeguards PHI
+How Nordis Safeguards PHI During Medical Billing

 While our clients own their data and hold ultimate responsibility for protecting it, we prioritize data security and privacy as well.
 Our audited policies and procedures ensure we meet federal and state requirements, comply with client agreements on data handling, and meet the requirements for HIPAA Business Associates.